emw8105/sieve-database/README.md

 To set up and run the project, follow these steps:

 1. Install the required dependencies.
+2. Navigate to the directory where the files are located
-2. Run `main.py` to start the application.
+3. Run `main.py` by typing `python main.py` into the terminal to start the application.

 ## Sources
 ### Dataset: